DEM-FEA: realistic representations of granular materials loads on equipment

-Today, DEM is an integral tool across many industries that handle bulk material like rocks, soil, powdered chemicals, food chips, and pharmaceutical tablets.
+Today, DEM is an integral tool across many industries that handle bulk material like rocks, soil, powdered chemicals, potato chips, and pharmaceutical tablets.
 By taking into account all the forces acting on each particle in the bulk system, DEM brings insight into how these materials would perform within the given equipment over a range of process conditions.
 With its ability to handle large particle counts of real shapes and sizes to provide a quick and accurate prediction of process performance, Rocky DEM is used across multiple industrial sectors, including mining, heavy machinery, agricultural, chemical, and pharmaceuticals.

-During a simulation, Rocky DEM tracks the loads on each node of the geometry mesh.
-These loads are then exported as a pressure field for further analysis using ANSYS Mechanical, which discretizes the geometry and then solves for the equilibrium condition as discussed above.
+During a simulation, Rocky DEM tracks the particle loads on each node of the geometry mesh.
+These loads are then exported as a pressure field for further analysis using Ansys Mechanical, which discretizes the geometry and then solves for the equilibrium condition as discussed above.
 Figure 1 shows how the loads are exported from the DEM simulation for static structural analysis.

 Why use Rocky DEM for DEM-FEA coupling?

 Choosing Rocky DEM for structural analysis provides great value, as can be seen from the following highlights:

 Both static and transient structural analysis problems can be solved using Rocky DEM and Ansys Mechanical.
 With the latter program, engineers can simulate transient cases while incorporating geometry motion and time-varying loads on boundary elements.
 This animation shows how the instantaneous bulk material loads on a bucket excavator are captured.